SoftwareHeritage/swh-docs/docs/user/deposit/explanations/deposit.rst

 Metadata is indexed by our search engine and provide new ways of finding content in the archive.

-To understand why metadata is so important to us read :ref:`Why do we need metadata? <deposit-why-metadata>`.
+To understand why metadata is so important to us please read :doc:`why-metadata`.

 Is it useful for me?
 --------------------